2011: A Life Review (Since it’s not a book)

 Santa Monica: A Misplaced Adventure

-Santa Monica, my fourth children’s book in the Misplaced Adventure series, is FREE for Kindle, iPad, and Nook.
+Santa Monica, my fourth children’s book in the Misplaced Adventure series, is a Kindle Edition Exclusive.
 Santa Monica is a fantasy adventure for bedtime or anytime.
 Written to be read aloud to children of any age or read alone by children ages 8-12.
 Approximately 9,500 words.

 Each of my children’s books currently has it’s own illustration style.
 I don’t promise that will always be the case, it just has been so far.
 With Santa Monica, I found inspiration in the anime and kodomo (such as Hello Kitty) artistic styles.
 I adapted those to suit me and thought the style was perfect for the characters.
 I hope you enjoy the illustrations.